tbulligan/PercentageDifferenceCalculator/README.md

 ## Try this!

-* By how much did Husain Bolt beat Yohan Blake in the 100m men final at the London 2012 Olympics Games?
+* By how much did Husain Bolt beat Yohan Blake in the 100m men final at the London 2012 Olympic Games?
   * Times in seconds:  Usain Bolt `9.63`, Yohan Blake `9.75`
 * How big is the sun compared to Earth?
   * Volume in km<sup>3</sup>: sun `1.41e18`, Earth `1.08321e12`